BarnesFoundation/Barnes-Focus/README.md

 In order to work this properly on Production, we now have to define a new ENV variable `ASSET_HOST` and sets it value to `https://barnes.foc.us`

+### Define paragrpah to use
+We'd observed slowness while translating stories content to other languages.
+That's beacause the number of calls we are making to Google API based on short paragrpah and long paragraph.

+In order to reduce this and work this faster, we now have to define a new ENV variable `STORY_PARAGRAPH_TO_USE`.
+For now, set it's value to `long`.
+Other value would be `short`.

 ### Translations Updates
 * Email(Header) - "Bookmarked art" -> "Artworks You Discovered"
 * Email(Sub Header) - "Thank you for visiting the Barnes today!
 Here are all the works you bookmarked during your visit" -> "Thank you for visiting the Barnes today!
 Here are all the works of art you explored using the Barnes Focus guide.
 Each link will take you to our collection online for more information about each piece."